heiskr/u/README.md

 #### 2.4.1 Conditions

-Conditions are simply using the keywords `if` and `else`.
+Conditions use the keywords `if` and `else`.
 Conditions are also expressions.

 ```
-  set c to (if compare a as b
+  set c (if equal a b
     true
   else
     false)